vvitzilaios/faceRecognition/README.md

     ###
 2. `train.py`: This script trains a model using the dataset.
     #### Arguments:
+    - `--dataset`: The dir path of the dataset to be used.
+Default = "dataset".
-    - `--model`: The name of the model to be trained.
+    - `--model`: The number of the model to be trained.
     - `--epochs`: The number of epochs to train the model for.
+Default = 20.
+    - `--patience`: The number of epochs to wait before early stopping.
+Default = 10.
     #### Side Effects:
     - A `.pth` file with the name of the model will be created under the `models` directory.
     #### Example:
     ```bash
-    python train.py --model "model_one" --epochs 10
+    python train.py --model 1 --epochs 10
     ```
     ###
 3. `plot.py`: This script plots the training and validation loss and accuracy of a model.
     #### Arguments:
     - `--json`: The name of the `.json` file containing the metrics of the model.
+Training results can be found inside the `metrics/performance` directory.
     - `--save`: Whether to save the produced figures or not.
     - `--plot-epochs`: Plot specific epochs.
 If empty then all epochs will be plotted.
     #### Side Effects: